Climate Friendly Farming by 2050

 Tackling climate change must be a top priority for future food and farming policy.
 The Government is faced with the challenge of producing an agricultural policy for the UK for the first time in decades - at the same time as meeting targets to cut greenhouse gas emissions.
 We're calling for a commitment to zero-carbon farming by 2050 and proposing some solutions to help acheive that goal.

 Until recently, farming has been the elephant in the room when it comes to climate change.
 Efforts to cut emissions from agriculture have been half-hearted.
-The Government’s own advisors, the Committee on Climate Change, have called for stronger policies on agriculture over the next 5 year period, as current progress is not on track, and after 2022 – moving beyond the current voluntary approach of providing information and advice.
+The Government’s own advisors, the Committee on Climate Change, have called for stronger policies on agriculture over the next 5 year period, as current progress is not on track, and after 2022.

 Achieving ‘net zero emissions’ from farming by around 2050 would be in line with the historic Paris Climate Agreement, signed by the UK and nearly 200 other countries.
 This requires rapid cuts in greenhouse gas emissions from all sectors – including food and agriculture – alongside bolder efforts to maximise the potential of carbon sinks such as woodlands, peatlands and soils.

 The role of food and farming in our climate crisis

 Farming is responsible for 10% of the EU’s overall emissions.
 However, this figure ignores emissions from animal feed production outside of the EU, the manufacture of nitrogen fertiliser or other agro-chemicals, and the transport of agricultural products.
 It also excludes the emissions related to land use change (for example, ploughing up forest or grassland for crops) or losses of soil carbon.

 In fact, a new report from IFOAM EU estimates that altogether, one-third of global GHG emissions could be linked to the farming and food industries – production, processing, distribution and consumption.